It's Rush Lembos serving humanity simply by showing up, even in a blue funk, as I have been in since Friday.

 Yeah, I know.

-Uh this is this is just a bunch of alarmists who have a political agenda trying to scare people into making sacrifices in their lives, which equals pay more taxes, pay higher prices, and roll back their lifestyles.
+This is just a bunch of alarmists who have a political agenda trying to scare people into making sacrifices in their lives, which equals pay more taxes, pay higher prices, and roll back their lifestyles.

-Uh and people why would liberals care about that?
+And people, why would liberals care about that?

-Uh liberals care about controlling your life.
+Liberals care about controlling your life.

-It may be hard to accept that, because this is the United States of America, but that's the objective that these people have.
+It may be hard to accept that because this is the United States of America, but that's the objective that these people have.

-Um you're stuck.
+Then you're stuck.

 This is exactly what they're aiming for.

-And the destruction they do to the society and the culture is not they don't care about that.
+And the destruction they do to the society and the culture is not, they don't care about that.

-They're after power, pure and simple.
+They're after power, pure and simple, and the exercise of it.

 Bob, I appreciate the phone call.